trillion-repos/18f/INSTALL.md

 ```
 * Open your browser
 * http://localhost:3000 on http://localhost:3000/ or http://<your computer IP>:3000 on linux
-* On Window boot2docker ip and get IP and http://<ip>:3000
+* On Windows, get the IP using boot2docker ip and http://<ip>:3000

 2) Option two for Installation